Hawks deliver early playoff KO, romp past Wizards 116-98 - News 12 Now

 Wizards: Wall is averaging 31 points per game in the series. … F Otto Porter Jr. left in the third quarter with a strained neck and didn’t return. … After a video review, Jason Smith was called for a flagrant foul against Millsap late in the third quarter.

 Hawks: C Dwight Howard remains a non-factor in Atlanta’s offense.
 He scored five points and took just four shots, giving him a mere 15 attempts over the first three games.
 He did have 11 rebounds. … Schroder had some issues at the free-throw line, making only half of his eight attempts.
-Millsap did, too, going 5 of 9. … Atlanta had a double-digit lead for the final 44:24 of the game. … Prince picked up a technical foul for taunting the Wizards after an alley-oop dunk in the closing minutes. … The Hawks had just 11 turnovers.
+Millsap did, too, going 5 of 9. … Atlanta had a double-digit lead for the final 44:24 of the game. … The Hawks had just 11 turnovers, a sharp decline from Games 1 and 2.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 .
 His work can be found at http://bigstory.ap.org/content/paul-newberry .